FAU-LAP/NOMAD-CAMELS/README.md

 - Protocols and manual controls are now sortable into tabs!
 - Protocols can now be run in a queue
 - added possibility to force sequential on/off for single channels
+- Plots are now done with pyqtgraph, improving interactivity and performance

 Fixes:
 - Plots being placed somewhere should now not kill the program anymore